kubermatic/docs/content/kubeone/main/tutorials/upgrading/upgrading-from-1.5-to-1.6/_index.en.md

 1.23 to 1.24.
 We believe that this change shouldn't affect anyone, but we want to raise awareness for it.

-KubeOne will also preform checks to make sure that:
+KubeOne will also perform checks to make sure that:

 - there's no `node-role.kubernetes.io/master:NoSchedule` taint set on nodes in the KubeOneCluster manifest for clusters running Kubernetes 1.25+